Brendan-Bruner/OOAnimal/docs/Classes.md

         return 0;
     Point(heapPoint, 0, 0);  /* Create the point, and put it at (0,0). */
-    CDynamic(heapPoint);     /* Declare the object as being dynamically allocated. */ Point_Draw(heapPoint);   /* Print the points location to console. */
-    Point_Move(heapPoint, 3, 2); /* Move the point to (3,2). */
+    CDynamic(heapPoint);     /* Declare the object as being dynamically allocated. */ /* This must never precede the constructor. */ Point_Draw(heapPoint);   /* Print the points location to console. */ Point_Move(heapPoint, 3, 2); /* Move the point to (3,2). */
     Point_Draw(heapPoint);   /* Print the points location to console. */